-- Techniques for providing a high level of customer service to the public, volunteers, vendors and contractors and District staff, in person and over the telephone. - Principles, practices, procedures, techniques, and materials of professional library work, including library reference, collection development, and other professional library services. - Principles, techniques, and procedures in cataloging, indexing, classifying, and organizing library materials. - Principles and techniques used in bibliographic research. - General library materials selection standards. - Library services and available resources. - Techniques for promoting and publicizing library services, programs, and events - Recent developments, current literature, and sources of information related to library services. - Applicable Federal, State, and District laws, codes, and regulations including administrative policies and procedures. - Record keeping principles and procedures. - Modern office practices, methods and computer equipment. - Computer applications related to work, including word processing and spreadsheet software. - English usage, grammar, spelling, vocabulary, and punctuation. - Principles, practices and techniques of public relations.
+- Techniques for providing a high level of customer service to the public, volunteers, vendors and contractors and District staff, in person and over the telephone. - Principles, practices, procedures, techniques, and materials of professional library work, including library reference, collection development, and other professional library services. - Principles and techniques used in bibliographic research. - General library materials selection standards. - Library services and available resources. - Techniques for promoting and publicizing library services, programs, and events - Recent developments, current literature, and sources of information related to library services. - Applicable Federal, State, and District laws, codes, and regulations including administrative policies and procedures. - Modern office practices, methods and computer equipment. - Computer applications related to work, including word processing and spreadsheet software. - English usage, grammar, spelling, vocabulary, and punctuation. - Principles, practices and techniques of public relations.